|

 Of the truth of this I was convinced, but

-to know that a feeling would make me
+to know that a feeling would make

-me the feeling.
+give me the feeling.

-My education, I thought, had failed to create these
+My education, I thought, had failed to create

-feelings in sufficient strength to resist
+these feelings in sufficient strength to

-the dissolving
+resist the dissolving

 influence of analysis.